“It’s an old-fashioned attitude, wanting to be really thin” — Do Victoria Beckham’s comments on body image reflect modern mentality?

-In a recent interview promoting her brand’s new capsule collection, Victoria Beckham told Grazia that the form-fitting and flattering VB Body range was inspired by the realisation that being skinny is an outdated desire.
+In an interview promoting her brand’s capsule collection, Victoria Beckham told Grazia that the form-fitting and flattering VB Body range was inspired by the realisation that being skinny is an outdated desire.

 Recalling the holiday to Miami that changed her perception of body ideals, the former Posh Spice was energised by the curvy women she saw owning their shape and size.
 “They walk along Miami beach with not a lot of clothes on, and they look fantastic,” Beckham said.
 “They show their bodies off with such confidence.
 I found both their attitude and their style really liberating.
 And as a mother, I loved that Harper was around women who were really celebrating their curves and enjoying how they look.”

 Having previously spoken at length about her own struggles with body issues and disordered eating, the designer has come to the conclusion that “it’s not about being a certain size.
 It’s about knowing who you are and being happy with who you are.”